travetto/travetto/module/cli/README.md

-  service           Allows for running services test              Launch test framework and execute tests test:watch        Invoke the test watcher version-sync      Enforces all packages to write out their versions and dependencies
+  service           Allows for running services test              Launch test framework and execute tests test:watch        Invoke the test watcher
 ```

 This listing is from the [Travetto](https://travetto.dev) monorepo, and represents the majority of tools that can be invoked from the command line.